Google: From lockdown winner to reopening champ | DW | 28.04.2021

 Author: Ashutosh Pandey

-Google's ad business, a market leader by some distance with over 90% share, was hit at the height of the pandemic by a drop in advertising by travel and hospitality firms and brick-and-mortar retailers, key contributors to Google's search business.
-But travel and retail-related advertising seems to be picking up and is likely to soar as businesses look to grab a pie of the pent-up demand that's expected to be unleashed once the restrictions are lifted.
+Google's ad business, a market leader by some distance with over 90% share, was hit at the height of the pandemic by a drop in advertising by travel and hospitality firms and brick-and-mortar retailers, key contributors to the tech company's search business.
+But travel and retail-related advertising seems to be picking up and is likely to soar as businesses react to the pent-up demand expected to be unleashed once the restrictions are lifted.

 People have been locked down in their homes for months now, resulting in them hoarding hundreds of billions of euros in cash and bank deposits.
 When lockdowns are lifted, these people are expected to go on a spending spree, eating out and setting off on vacations, most likely after using a Google service to help with the planning.